Print and PDF Options

 Precludes additional credit for ECON 2001, ECON 2002 (no longer offered), and ECON 2003 (no longer offered).

-Prerequisite(s): ECON 2020 with a grade of C- or higher or ECON 2009 with a grade of C+ or higher, and ECON 1402 (or equivalent) with a grade of C- or higher.
+Prerequisite(s): ECON 2020 with a grade of C- or higher or ECON 2009 with a grade of C+ or higher, and ECON 1401/MATH 1401 and ECON 1402/MATH 1402 with a grade of C- or higher, or equivalent department-approved MATH course pair with a grade of C- or higher in each.

 Lectures three hours a week, tutorials one and a half hours a week.